 The legionaries were recruited between the age of 17 to 20 for sixteen years of service (The Marian Reforms).
 According to Vegetius, the Roman legionary should measure about 170 cm.
 Higher citizens could also join the army, and the standard for horsemen or the first legionary cohorts was about 180 cm.

 Carried out by Geoffrey Kron research, conducted on 926 adult male skeletons buried in Italy between the year 500 BCE and 500 CE confirmed that on average population was around 168 cm tall.
-Perhaps there was a height selection introduced to Roman army for the legionaries had to keep alignment in the right order (e.g. testudo).
+Perhaps there was a height selection introduced to the Roman army for the legionaries had to keep the alignment in the right order (e.g. testudo).

-After hard training and everyday military drill, Roman legionaries were able to march 37,5 kilometers a day with the baggage weighing even 36 kilograms.
+After hard training and everyday military drill, Roman legionaries were able to march 37,5 kilometers a day with baggage weighing even 36 kilograms.
 Gaius Marius’ one exercise was a long-distance run with full equipment.

-There was a division into experienced, veterans and the young ones.
+There was a division into experienced, veterans and young ones.
 The older and more experienced legionaries were telling stories and teach the younger generation how to behave on the battlefield.

-Also the functions differed.
+Also, the functions differed.
 The veterans were seeded to the middle of the fight or somewhere they could clinch the result of the battle and the younger soldiers’ main aim was simply to immobilize the enemy.

 The matter of food is also worth mentioning as it was far different from what we can imagine nowadays.
-The bread was the major component of the legionaries’ diet – daily wheat ration was approximately 8.7 litres.
+The bread was the major component of the legionaries’ diet – the daily wheat ration was approximately 8.7 liters.
 They ate hardly any meat or vegetables which were considered not valuable.
 The small portion of proteins consumed by the Romans was the reason for their poor bones’ growth and, as a result, for their short stature.
-On the other hand, as it was already mentioned, the main component of Gallic and Germanic diet was meat.
+On the other hand, as it was already mentioned, the main component of the Gallic and Germanic diet was meat.
 Of course, it does not mean the Romans were only vegetarians.
-In their menu, there were also such things as beef, pork, lamb and game.
+On their menu, there were also such things as beef, pork, lamb, and game.
 In Britain, venison or goat meat was available whereas in Egypt it was possible to get veal and different fish species.

-Roman legionaries were drinking diluted wine (daily ration approximately 0, 27 litres) or beer.
+Roman legionaries were drinking diluted wine (daily ration approximately 0, 27 liters) or beer.
 It happened sometimes that the larger amount of alcohol led to some struggles.
-According to Tacitus, a historian of Roman Empire, once when legionaries and Gauls from the auxiliary formation were feasting together in Ticinium in 69 CE, a friendly wrestling competition turned into a fight as one of the Gauls started to laugh at a defeated Roman soldier.
+According to Tacitus, a historian of the Roman Empire, once when legionaries and Gauls from the auxiliary formation were feasting together in Ticinium in 69 CE, a friendly wrestling competition turned into a fight as one of the Gauls started to laugh at a defeated Roman soldier.
 The struggle quickly boiled into a riot and about 1000 people were killed as a result.